-- 1. Principles of patient identifications and pretransfusion testing: - a.
-Blood group antigens and other antigen systems as considered in blood transfusion (including genetics). - b.
-Selection criteria of donors for blood transfusion. - c.
-Several types of transfusion reactions, foetal maternal bleeding. - d.
-Medical applications, clinical relevance and indications for the administration of blood and blood components. - e.
-Preparation and application of blood components. - f.
-Organisation of blood banking. - g.
-Platelet antibodies. - h.
-Typing of leucocytes and tissue antigens. - Recognition of cell markers using monoclonal antibodies.
-The application of plasmapheresis both in donors and in patients. - 2.
-Acquire the theoretical and practical knowledge related to diagnostic procedures in blood transfusion: - a.
-Cross matching of blood samples for transfusion.
-Indirect antiglobulin test, direct antiglobulin test and Rhesus- and ABO-antagonism. - b.
-Typing of irregular (auto) antibodies; determination of antibody titre. - c.
-Extended blood group typing. - d.
-Investigation of transfusion reactions.

-e.
-Typing of B and T lymphocytes.
+- Principles of patient identifications and pretransfusion testing: - Blood group antigens and other antigen systems as considered in blood transfusion (including genetics). - b.
+Selection criteria of donors for blood transfusion. - Several types of transfusion reactions, foetal maternal bleeding. - Medical applications, clinical relevance and indications for the administration of blood and blood components. - Preparation and application of blood components. - Organisation of blood banking. - Platelet antibodies. - h.
+Typing of leucocytes and tissue antigens. - Recognition of cell markers using monoclonal antibodies; the application of plasmapheresis both in donors and in patients - Acquire the theoretical and practical knowledge related to diagnostic procedures in blood transfusion: - Typing of irregular (auto) antibodies; determination of antibody titre - b.
+Extended blood group typing - Investigation of transfusion reactions - d.
+Typing of B and T lymphocytes

-B3 Microbiology (bacteriology, mycology, virology and parasitology)
+B3: Microbiology (bacteriology, mycology, virology and parasitology)